Get the highlights in your inbox every week.

 These web authoring tools weren't just about WYSIWYG editing; even for those who were comfortable with direct authoring of markup language, these tools offered advantages with template control, file management, and simply reducing the time it takes to create functional code.

 So did the rise of the content management system change the web?
 Absolutely.
 Did it eliminate the need to hand code HTML?
 Well, for some people, yes.
-But as the web moved from a collection of content to a platform for applications, just as many new opportunities have arisen for doing markup have disappeared.
-Every software as a service application, every social media network, and even many mobile applications, rely on HTML and CSS to render their display.
+But as the web moved from a collection of content to a platform for applications, just as many new opportunities have arisen for doing markup.
+Every software as a service application, every social media network, and even many mobile applications rely on HTML and CSS to render their display.
 And those content management systems?
 They still need templates to function.

 And though many helpful libraries exist to standardize and simplify the web development process, coding for the web isn't being displaced any time soon.
-And though proprietary tools are still common, there is a rich collection of open source alternatives out there.
+Proprietary tools are still common, but there is a rich collection of open source alternatives out there.
 Here are some you should consider.

 While not necessarily the best for beginners, a number of text editors provide additional functionality that is incredibly useful to those editing HTML/CSS documents.
 When used side-by-side with a modern browser with built-in debugging tools, you may be just as productive with one of these as you are with a more dedicated solution.
 Some of our favorites include:

-- Atom, a relatively new project from GitHub, which describes itself as a "hackable text editor for the 21st century," has support for HTML and CSS out of the box and many additional plugins available.
+- Atom describes itself as a "hackable text editor for the 21st century."
+Developed by GitHub, it has support for HTML and CSS out of the box and many additional plugins available.

-Are any of these solutions a feature-by-feature reproduction of Dreamweaver, or another proprietary tool?
+Are any of these solutions a feature-by-feature reproduction of Dreamweaver or another proprietary tool?
 Of course not.
 They weren't designed to be.
 They each have had their own roadmap and goals, and their own strengths and weaknesses.
-Web design is a big world with lots of applications, and lots of approaches.
+Web design is a big world with lots of applications and lots of approaches.
 Take the time to find the workflow that meets your needs.
-Try out a new tool, see what you like and don't like about it, and if it helps you solve a problem, why not share back your feedback with the broader community to help them as well?
+Try out a new tool, see what you like and don't like about it, and share your feedback with the broader community in the comments.